AmitMandliya/gameOfLife/Results.md

 - Number of Google Searches: This metric helped us get a clearer idea about tester’s familiarity with the language.

-### Inferences
+## Observations

-Based on the testers' survey reponses, we have come to following inferences
+Based on the testers' survey reponses and first hand data collected, we have come to following inferences
 - Julia came across as the least preferred language whereas Kotlin was the preferred choice of language for Game Of Life
-- More than half of the testers were not familiar to the language
+- Although more than half of the testers were not familiar to the language, average time to find the first bug was least in Julia (5.71s) followed by Go.
+- Kotlin required more time to find the first bug but it had least amount of executions that the participants did to resolve all the bugs.
 - The bugs that were introduced in the code weren't obvious and the the participants rated it moderate on level of difficulty
 - Many of the participants referred to life.awk as a reference for debugging the code
 - Not understanding syntax was one of the major hurdles that were faced by them

+These inferences are taken from data analysis done here. //Add the ipynb file here

 ### Conclusions
 The testers' responses as well as our observations during each of the testing session have brought us to a conclusion that two person per participant is the most effective way for quality measurement of the activity and proper planning of the activity is crucial for acurate measurements.